George Armstrong (ice hockey): Toronto Maple Leafs

 Upon turning professional in 1950–51, Armstrong was assigned to Toronto's American Hockey League (AHL) affiliate, the Pittsburgh Hornets.
 In 71 games for Pittsburgh, he recorded 15 goals and 48 points.
 Despite being hampered by hand and wrist injuries suffered in fights, Armstrong was the AHL's leading goal scorer and stood second in points by mid-season in 1951–52.
 He was recalled to Toronto during the season and scored his first NHL goal, against goaltender Gerry McNeil of the Montreal Canadiens.
 It was the first goal ever scored by a player with Native heritage.
 He finished the season with three goals and three assists in 20 games with Toronto.

 Though he missed the start of the 1952–53 season due to a separated shoulder, Armstrong earned a permanent spot on the Maple Leafs' roster.
 He quietly established himself as an important contributor for Toronto by recording 25 points that season, then scoring 32 points the following season and 28 in 1954–55.
 A 48-point season in 1955–56 was second on the team to Tod Sloan's 66.
 Armstrong then led the Maple Leafs in scoring with 44 points in 1956–57 despite missing 14 of his team's games.
 He was named to play in the NHL All-Star Game in both seasons.
 They were the first two of seven he ultimately played.

 The Maple Leafs named Armstrong the team's captain in 1957–58 as he succeeded Ted Kennedy and Jim Thomson who served as co-captains the season before.
 He finished fourth in team scoring with 42 points, then played his third All-Star Game during the 1958–59 season.
-He recorded four assists in the playoffs as the Maple Leafs reached the 1959 Stanley Cup Final, but lost to the Montreal Canadiens.
+He recorded four assists in the playoffs as the Maple Leafs reached the 1959 Stanley Cup Finals, but lost to the Montreal Canadiens.
 With 51 points in 1959–60, Armstrong finished one behind Bob Pulford for the team lead.
-Toronto again reached the Stanley Cup Final where they were again eliminated by Montreal.
+Toronto again reached the Stanley Cup Finals where they were again eliminated by Montreal.